Our process for the perfect corporate video

 • Is there a deadline?

-When you’re planning your brief and answering our questions keep one thing in mind.
+When you’re answering our questions keep one thing in mind.

 It’s not all about you.